ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 918
 00:37:32,320 --> 00:37:34,560
-think they what github or gitlab is
+think they what `GitHub` or gitlab is

 919
 00:37:34,560 --> 00:37:35,760